jeanbaptistemora/fluidattacks-universe2/docs/src/docs/security/authentication/clients.md

 ASM only uses
 [SSO](https://en.wikipedia.org/wiki/Single_sign-on)
-with Google and Microsoft Accounts.
+with Bitucket, Google and Microsoft Accounts.
 [Oauth2](https://oauth.net/2/) protocol is used.
 Such protocol only accepts login attempts from trusted URLs and has industry-standard 2048 bytes access tokens.